 The FX Routing parameter determines whether the sound of a program or setup gets sent to one or both of the effects blocks.
 Think of the FX Routing parameter as an effect send, routing the audio signal from the sound engine to the effects processor.
-When you enter this parameter, you see FXA Routing in the top line of the display, along with the performance mode (Program, or Setups) from which you entered Effects edit mode.
+When you enter this parameter, you see FX Routing, along with the performance mode (Program, or Setups) from which you entered Effects edit mode.